 So What Do I Do?

 Outstanding student loans continue to be a real problem for many New Jersey residents.
-If you live in southern New Jersey and are considering filing bankruptcy to discharge your student loans, please feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in southern New Jersey, are considering filing bankruptcy to discharge your student loans, believe you meet the standards for "undue hardship," and are ready to take action, then click here to schedule an initial, no obligation call with my office to discuss your case.

 If you are looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.